-After launch into low earth orbit by the shuttle Columbia, the initial Chandra operational orbit was achieved by use of Boeing's Inertial Upper Stage and Chandra's own propulsion system.
-There are sufficient expendables (control gas for momentum unloading) for well over 20 years of operation.
+After launch into low Earth orbit by the shuttle Columbia, the initial Chandra operational orbit was achieved by use of Boeing's Inertial Upper Stage and Chandra's own propulsion system.
+There are sufficient expendables (control gas for momentum unloading) for well over 20 more years of operation.
 The orbital period of about 63.5 hours can allow long, uninterrupted observations (up to ~180 ksec, but is limited in practice by thermal requirements of various Chandra systems) before the instruments have to be powered down as the satellite dips into the radiation belts.
 Approved longer observations are segmented into several orbit-sized observations on ingestion into the observation catalog.

 Information on the start and end times of the portions of Chandra orbits useful for observing is available at https://cxc.harvard.edu/proposer/orbits.html.

-The Observatory's solar panels can rotate about an axis perpendicular to the optical axis so that at any time the Observatory can be pointed to any position in the sky except for avoidance regions around the Sun (46 degrees), Moon (6 degrees), Earth (10 degrees), and anti-sun direction (10 degrees).
+The Observatory's solar panels can rotate about an axis perpendicular to the optical axis so that at any time the Observatory can be pointed to any position in the sky except for avoidance regions around the Sun (46 degrees), Moon (6 degrees), Earth (10 degrees), and anti-sun direction (2 degrees).
 Both the Moon and Earth may be viewed if specially requested as long as an accurate aspect solution is not required.
 In order to avoid overheating the spacecraft components on the sunward side, or excessive cooling of the propellant lines, the maximum length of an exposure depends on the pitch angle at which the target is observed.
-Some pitch angles are excluded.
-Observations with exposure times longer than the maximum allowed at a given pitch angle will be segmented.
+Pitch angles must be between 46 and 178 degrees.
+Observations with exposure times longer than the maximum allowed at a given pitch angle will be scheduled in disjoint segments.